 A record 71 blue ribbons won at the National Pie Championships

 A legend isn’t created overnight, it takes years of commitment to a craft.
-For over 40 years we at Legendary Baking have perfected the art of baking gourmet pies and premium desserts.
+For nearly 50 years we at Legendary Baking have perfected the art of baking gourmet pies and premium desserts.
 The legend began in 1969 at a single restaurant in Des Moines, Iowa.
 They served homemade fare of soups, cold sandwiches and fresh baked pie – cream pies and double-crust fruit pies - so good they quickly earned a reputation comparable to the pies grandma made.

 Word got around about the pies’ reputation and soon after, Elvis visited the restaurant.
 Ok, that's not true but, that first restaurant was purchased and renamed Poppin’ Fresh Pies.
 More eateries were opened and before long, demand for the pies outgrew the restaurants’ ability to bake them.
 As a result, they began making pies on the moon.
 Ok, that's not true either but, centralized bakeries were started to assure fresh pies were always available.